UPDATED AS OF AUGUST 16th, 2020

-How Do I Get to City Hall Marriage Bureau?
+How Do I Get to the New York City Hall Marriage Bureau?

 Super easy!
 I always recommend downloading Google Maps when navigating through New York City.
 You can simply type in your Origin and your Destination.
 In this case, your destination will be 141 Worth Street for the marriage bureau.
-You don’t actually get married at the City Hall Building.
 It is a clerk’s office nearby.
 Also consider getting an Uber, Lyft, or Taxi to your destination.

 What Do We Do About Flowers?

-Lucky enough, you can purchase flowers inside City Hall.
+Luckily enough, you can purchase flowers inside City Hall.
 They do cost a lot more though, so I recommend getting from a local florist or even one of the outside street vendors.
 The street vendor George is AWESOME and super friendly.
-He is directly outside of the city hall marriage bureau and can give you a great last-minute deal, and make you a beautiful arrangement on the fly.
+He is directly outside of the New York City Hall Marriage bureau and can give you a great last-minute deal, and make you a beautiful arrangement on the fly.

 Are there snacks, food or drinks?